minikN/Tuzk/README.md

 ![Help menu](notes/help_menu.png)

 ##### the --force flag
-You can prepend `--force` to pretty much every command.
-This forces tuzk to override any already created files.
+You can prepend pretty much every command with `--force`.
+This forces Tuzk to override any already created files.
 Use this with caution.
 For example, you could run `tuzk --init --force` to force a re-initialisation.
 This will override all configuration (color schemes, themes and generators) files you may have created before.

 ### Creating a scheme
-Creating a scheme is the first thing you wanna do.
+Creating a scheme is the first thing you want to do.
 If you use Tuzk for the first time however, I'd suggest taking a look at the files inside `~/config/tuzk`.
 Open the whole folder in a text editor of your choice.

 ##### Scheme template
-Firstly, take a look at `schemes/template`.
-This is a template file Tuzk will use when creating schemes.
+Firstly, take a look at `~/.config/tuzk/schemes/template`.
 You can edit the file to your liking.
 Tuzk will use this file as a, well template, whenever you create a new scheme.
 Ideally, you would define boilerplate variables you want ever color scheme to have.
 Let's say you know you want every scheme to have a `accent-color` variable.
-You could define it here to save you some time writing it out manually every time you create a scheme.
+You could define it here to save some time writing it out manually after you created a scheme.

 ##### Scheme default
-`schemes/default` is a file that contains variables you want to share across all schemes.
+`~/.config/tuzk/schemes/default` is a file that contains variables you want to share across all schemes.
 It's ideal to define fonts for example.
-When creating a theme later, Tuzk will merge the variables in the default file with variables in the scheme file.
+When creating a theme later, Tuzk will merge the variables in the default file with ones in the scheme file.
 If you define a variable in your scheme file that has already been the defined in the default file, the scheme file variable will take presidence.

 ##### Creating variables
-First off, every line in a scheme file beginning with a `#` (pound) will be treated as a comment.
+First off, every line in a scheme file beginning with a `#` will be treated as a comment.
 Tuzk will parse all remaining lines, treating whatever comes before the **first whitespace** as the variable, and everything after it as the value.
 A whitespace may be a space, a tab or multiple spaces. to illustrate this:

 * `hello world`: Variable `hello`, value `world`
 * `this is my awesome var`: Variable `this`, value `is my awesome var`
 * `another "example"`: Variable `another`, value `"example"`